How to Boot DOS from USB with Rufus

 What is Rufus?

-Rufus is an open source software utility for Windows that can be used to format and create bootable USB flash drives.
+Rufus is an open-source software utility for Windows that can be used to format and create bootable USB flash drives.
 It is commonly used to install or run an operating system from a USB drive, making it a popular tool for creating bootable USBs for various purposes.
-It's features include:
+Its features include:

 • Fast and Reliable: Rufus is known for its speed and reliability in creating bootable USB drives.
 It is designed to be efficient and easy to use.